Learning from SAM: Harnessing a Foundation Model for Sim2Real Adaptation by Regularization: Related Work

 $\circ$\,\textit{Domain Adaptation.} Although synthetic data is a viable solution to the annotation bottleneck problem, it suffers from the domain gap between synthetic and real data, i.e. the discrepancy between the statistical properties obtained by the synthetic data distribution and the real data distribution.
 To overcome the performance degradation when the model is trained using real images, \citet{imbusch2022synthetic} suggested a multi-step learning-based approach to perform synthetic-to-real domain adaptation and consequently minimize the domain gap.
-Similar to our work, synthetic images are generated using Stillleben~\citep{schwarz2020stillleben}.
-The images are then fed into a domain adaptation network, which outputs images more similar to the real dataset while preserving annotations.
-This domain adaptation approach is based on Contrastive Unpaired Translation (CUT)~\citep{park2020contrastive}, which is an image-to-image translation technique aimed at preserving the image content while adapting the appearance to the target domain.
-CUT is a GAN-based approach that uses a contrastive loss on image patches to achieve content preservation by ensuring that a patch of the translated image has more information in common with the same patch in the source image than with other patches from the source image.
-Instead of applying CUT to images at full resolution, \citet{imbusch2022synthetic} used a patch-based application of the CUT approach and improved the segmentation results obtained from synthetic data for two robotics datasets.
-Finally, the adapted images are used for training the task network.
+Synthetic images are fed into a domain adaptation network, which generates images more similar to the real dataset while preserving annotations.
+This domain adaptation approach is based on Contrastive Unpaired Translation (CUT)~\citep{park2020contrastive}, which is an image-to-image translation technique aimed at preserving the image content while adapting the appearance to a target domain.
 In contrast to this method, we do not adapt training images, but instead perform the adaptation while training the task network by regularizing its performance on unannotated data.